The Shortest NBA Players in League History

-The 52nd overall pick in the 1989 draft, Greg Grant really didn’t do much more than serve as a decent backup point guard in his career.
-He played for six different teams in his seven-year career, with his best season coming in 1991-92 when he got into 68 games for the Philadelphia 76ers and Charlotte Hornets, averaging 3.3 points per game.
+Greg Grant was the 52nd overall pick in the 1989 draft.
+Grant was a decent backup point guard in his NBA tenure, playing for six different teams in his seven-year career.
 He retired at the age of 29 with career averages of 2.8 points and 2.7 assists in 12.2 minutes per game.

 3. Spud Webb — 5-foot-6

-Much like Nate Robinson, Spud Webb is best remembered for his crazy dunking ability.
-Webb was drafted in the fourth round in 1985, playing his rookie season with the Atlanta Hawks and averaging 7.8 points in 15.6 minutes per game.
-The best year of his career came in 1991-92 with the Sacramento Kings, averaging 16.0 points and 7.1 assists per game.
-Webb won the dunk contest in 1986 and ended his career with four games for the Orlando Magic in 1997-98 when he was 34 years old.
+Much like Nate Robinson, Spud Webb is best remembered for his incredible dunking ability.
+The Atlanta Hawks drafted Anthony “Spud” Webb in the fourth round of the 1985 draft (via a trade with the Pistons), and he averaged 7.8 points in 15.6 minutes per game during his rookie season.
+Webb’s best season came in 1991-92 with the Sacramento Kings, averaging 16.0 points and 7.1 assists per game.
+Spudd Webb became the shortest player to win the dunk contest in 1986, which is a record that still stands today.
+His career ended with four games for the Orlando Magic in 1997-98 at 34 years old.

 2. Earl Boykins — 5-foot-5

-Earl Boykins went undrafted in 1999 — no doubt because of his size (5-foot-5, 135 pounds).
-He ended up making his NBA debut with the New Jersey Nets that year, and he bounced around the league as a backup and third-string point guard for a while.
-That is, until he ended up developing into a pretty decent player later in his career.
-Boykins’ best season came when he was 30 years old in 2006-07, averaging 14.6 points for the Denver Nuggets and Milwaukee Bucks.
+Earl Boykins went undrafted in 1999, no doubt because of his size (5-foot-5, 135 pounds).
+He ended up making his NBA debut with the New Jersey Nets that year and then bounced around the league as a backup point guard for his first five seasons before coming a valuable role player with the Nuggets starting in 2003-04.
 Boykins played until he was 35 years old and retired with averages of 8.9 points and 19.9 minutes per game.

 1. Muggsy Bogues — 5-foot-3